Chifley (NSW)

 Chifley has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of November 2025, the estimated population for the Chifley (NSW) statistical area (Lv2) is around 3,671 people.
-This figure represents an increase of 181 individuals since the 2021 Census, which reported a population of 3,490 people in the area.
-The recent growth is inferred from AreaSearch's estimation of the resident population at 3,585 following examination of the latest ERP data release by the ABS in June 2024 and an additional 21 validated new addresses since the Census date.
-This results in a population density ratio of approximately 3,463 persons per square kilometer for the Chifley (NSW) area, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, the Chifley (NSW) (SA2) has shown resilient growth patterns with a compound annual growth rate of 0.6%, outpacing the broader SA3 region.
-The primary driver for population growth was overseas migration, contributing approximately 83% of overall population gains during recent periods.
+As of Feb 2026, AreaSearch estimates the population of the suburb of Chifley (NSW) at around 3,670, reflecting a 5.2% increase from the 2021 Census figure of 3,490 people.
+This growth is inferred from AreaSearch's estimate of 3,585 residents based on the latest ERP data release by the ABS in June 2024 and an additional 21 validated new addresses since the Census date.
+The population density ratio stands at 3,462 persons per square kilometer, placing Chifley in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, ending Feb 2026, Chifley has shown resilient growth patterns with a compound annual growth rate of 0.6%, outpacing its SA3 area.
+Overseas migration contributed approximately 83.0% of overall population gains during recent periods.
+For projections until 2041, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections released in 2022 with a base year of 2021 for areas not covered by the former data.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Chifley (NSW) area is expected to increase by 147 persons to reach a total population of approximately 3,818 by the year 2041.
-This anticipated growth reflects an increase of around 3.6% over the course of 17 years.
+Based on aggregated SA2-level projections, Chifley is expected to increase by 161 persons to 2041, reflecting a total increase of 3.9% over the 17-year period.

 Frequently Asked Questions - Population